MEAI: Alcohol substitute

+Clinical development

-On May 26th, 2022 MEAI was prepared for FDA registration by Clearmind Medicine Inc.; Clearmind Medicine claims wide intellectual property holdings to Ezekiel Golan's patents.
+On May 26, 2022, MEAI was prepared for FDA registration by Clearmind Medicine Inc.; Clearmind Medicine claims wide intellectual property holdings to Ezekiel Golan's patents.
 In March 2022 Clearmind Medicine announced supportive evidence from animal studies in mice attesting to suppression of alcohol consumption.
 In June 2022 Clearmind Medicine announced promising results from animal studies that showed promise for treating cocaine addiction with MEAI.

+MEAI, under the developmental code name CMND-100, is under development by Clearmind Medicine for the treatment of alcoholism, cocaine use disorder, metabolic syndrome, and obesity.
+As of October 2024, it is in the preclinical stage of development for these indications.